febsusi/Data-Analyst-Data-Science-Project/README.md

 - Koin Project
 Code: video_games_sales.ipynb
+Presentation:
 Description: The dataset contains 2511 records as of May 2021.
-There is a list of video games with sales (by region), year of release, platform, critics and users score.
+There is a list of lenders with user_name,	loan_duration,	loan_grade,	lender_interest, total_purchase, order_status,	order_type,	order_date,	product, and	sub_product.
 The project includes the following steps: data loading, data cleaning and preprocessing, filling missing values, EDA (exploratory data analysis), analyzing region based user profiles, measuring statistical factors, hypothesis testing.
-Skills: data cleaning, data analysis, descriptive statistics, central limit theorem, hypothesis testing, data visualization.
+Skills: data cleaning, data analysis, descriptive statistics, data visualization.
 Technology: Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib.
-Results: Review of the global and regional video games markets, data-based business recommendations.

-A Mobile Game Data Analysis
+Results: Predictive modeling with the k-nearest neighbors' algorithm as supervised learning.
+In this project, I need to identify which users have the potential to be Mass/White/Silver/Gold lenders so that the company can upsell these lenders based on their predicted class.

+- Clustering and Credit Scoring Fintech Project
 Code: final_project.ipynb
 Presentation: my_project_slides.pdf
-Description: The final project for 5 month Data Analysis Course.
-Setup: you're employed in a mobile games development company.
-A Product Manager gives you following tasks: to find and visualize retention, to make a decision based on the A/B test data, to suggest a number of metrics to evaluate the results of the last monthly campaign.
+Description: Customer segmentation using the KMeans algorithm as part of clustering analysis and finding the feature importance by comparing different algorithms.
+The dataset contains 2511 records as of May 2021.
+There is a list of lenders with user_name,	loan_duration,	loan_grade,	lender_interest, total_purchase, order_status,	order_type,	order_date,	product, and	sub_product.
+The project includes the following steps: data loading, data cleaning and preprocessing, filling missing values, EDA (exploratory data analysis), analyzing region based user profiles, measuring statistical factors, hypothesis testing.
 Skills: data cleaning, detecting data anomalies, python coding, data visualization, descriptive statistics, dealing with outliers, A/B tests, Shapiro–Wilk test, Levene's test, data transforms, Mann–Whitney U test, proportions z-test, bootstrapping, defining metrics.
 Technology: Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib, Statsmodels Stats, Bootstrap.
-Results: python functions to calculate and plot users retention, hypothesis testing, detecting statistically significant result with a recommendation to push tested in-app changes into production, a set of metrics to evaluate success of promotion campaign.
+Results: According to the evaluation metrics, the Naive-Bayes classifier works best because it gives the highest recall.
+However, when plotting the ROC curve and calculating AUC for all models, it is seen that XGB gives the highest AUC.
+So, the three features that have the most significant percentage using XGBoost are duration, Saving Accounts, and Housing

 A Landing Page Design Experiment
 Code: notebook.ipynb